Continue to Question Five

-You can see a photo copy of the first five books of the Old Testament done by Tyndale at the site below.
+You can see a reprint version (published in 1884) of the the first five books of the Old Testament that were translated by Tyndale at the Internet Archive link below.
 He started translating the Old Testament, but was not able to finish it before he died.
 He got as far as 2 Chronicles.
-At the site below, Genesis Chapter One starts on page 15.
-The Old English is cool and funny.
+At the site below, Genesis 1 starts on page 15/635.
+The Old English is something to see!

-Internet Archive – William Tyndale’s five books of Moses
+William Tyndale’s five books of Moses, Internet Archive

 After already having disagreements with the teachings of the Roman Catholic Church, John Rogers met William Tyndale.
 With Tyndale’s influence, Rogers embraced Protestantism.
 After Tyndale’s death, Rogers took it upon himself to continue Tyndale’s work by joining a portion of the Old Testament that Tyndale had been working on together with Tyndale’s New Testament and translation work done by Miles Coverdale.
 He added commentary notes to this compilation and by doing so produced the first English Bible with commentary.
 He published the Bible under a fake name as the work of Tyndale was not in favor and the political and religious atmosphere towards Bible translations still wasn’t good.